2nd Cavalry Regiment (United States): Early organization

 The precursor organization was originally established by President Andrew Jackson on 23 May 1836, as the Second Regiment of Dragoons of the US Army.
 A and I Companies were recruited in the Fort Myer, Virginia area, B Company recruited from Virginia and Louisiana, C Company drew recruits from Tennessee, E, F, G, and H recruited from New York, and K Company was drawn from New Orleans.
 D Company was organized from a detachment of the 1st Dragoons and served in Florida immediately.
 In April 1837, the regimental headquarters was moved to Jefferson Barracks, Missouri, where the 400 new recruits and their instructors participated in the School of the Trooper, and learned the tactics and ways of being a dragoon, while some of their compatriots were battling the Indians in Florida.

 Second Seminole War

 The 2nd Dragoons saw their first combat during the Second Seminole War.
+The 2nd Dragoons brought the fight to the hostile Seminoles, rather than wait to be attacked inside a fort like other units did.
 Company D drew first blood on 10 June 1836 in an engagement at Welika Pond, close to Fort Defiance, Florida.
 In December 1836, A, B, C, E, and I Companies arrived in South Carolina, and immediately moved south.
 In January 1837, the troopers were engaged by the Seminoles at Fort Mellon only two days after their arrival.
-On 9 September 1837, three Dragoon companies and two companies of Florida militia surrounded and attacked a hostile village, capturing King Philip, an important chief.
-The 2nd Dragoons brought the fight to the hostile Seminoles, rather than wait to be ambushed inside a fort like other units did.
+On 9 September 1837, three Dragoon companies and two companies of Florida Militia surrounded and raided a hostile village, capturing King Philip, an important chief.
+On 11 September 1837, Lieutenant John Winfield Scott McNeil was killed by the Seminoles, becoming the first officer of the 2nd Dragoons to die in combat.
+The regiment under Lieutenant Colonel William S. Harney later fought at the Second Battle of the Loxahatchee on 24 January 1838.
+The 2nd Dragoons would suffer a major defeat at the Battle of the Caloosahatchee on 23 July 1839.